stanislawbartkowski/CACenter/README.md

     * intermediate.cert.pem intermediate certificate
     * ca-chain.cert.pem CA certficate chain, root and intermediate
   * openssl.cnf configuration file for intermediate CA
-  * index.txt database containing all index of all certificates created.
+  * index.txt index of all certificates created.

+# Issue a certificate signed by this CA
+>